Skip to content

 ServerError

-Thrown when server sends error response.
+Thrown when the server sends an error response.

 typescript